BKeanu1989/wp-live-to-local/README.md

 ```
 a go.

+And the path to mysql is expected under: __/Applications/MAMP/Library/bin/mysql__
+If that is not the case for you, change it accordingly.

 ## Warning
 __This script inlines the password on the shell.__
 You won't see it, but it will be saved in your history.